 wide (1080 pixels * .
 5).
 This is much smaller than our resized image.

 Should you resize the image to be even smaller?
 Probably.
 However, the answer to this isn't always clear-cut.

 The trade-off here is between image quality on high-resolution devices and performance.
-It's easy to overestimate how closely users will be inspecting images (and therefore you should probably make them smaller) - but there are certainly use cases where image quality is more important.
+It's easy to overestimate how closely users will be inspecting images—so you should probably make them smaller—but there are certainly use cases where image quality is more important.

 The good news is that you can bypass this tradeoff altogether by using responsive images to serve multiple images sizes.
 You can learn more about this in the Responsive Images guide.